Accoustium/bottle-pymysql/README.md

             return template('showitem', page=row)
         return HTTPError(404, "Page not found")

-Routes that do not expect an ``db`` keyword argument are not affected.
+Routes that do not expect an ``pymydb`` keyword argument are not affected.

 The connection handle is configurable so that rows can be returned as either an index (like tuples) or as dictionaries.
 At the end of the request cycle, outstanding